 It's not all quite as rosy as it sounds, however.
 There was a reason why those other cards weren't supported from day one: competing programs like ISIS.
 Google hasn't magically made agreements with all of these credit card companies; instead, it has changed the way Wallet works.
 With the new app, any cards that you use on Google Wallet online (once called Google Checkout) or in the Play store will automatically appear in the app.
 The credit card data, of course, is stored in Google's servers instead of the secure NFC chip on your phone.
 When you make a purchase, the merchant doesn't see your credit card information — unless you're using one of Citi's MasterCards — instead, a "virtual" Google Wallet MasterCard is used.
 With this setup you likely won't see your purchases on your credit card statement from merchants — they'll show up as a Google Wallet charge instead.

-Despite the technical change, the bottom line is that almost anyone in the US can use Google Wallet as a true wallet replacement since it can now make charges with any credit card.
+Despite the technical change, the bottom line is that almost anyone in the US (with a supported phone) can use Google Wallet as a true wallet replacement since it can now make charges with any credit card.

 Google has also added a new security feature: users can remotely disable their Google Wallet phone if they lose their device.
 It's well-known that the service has had some security issues in the past, and it's nigh time that Google add this feature to the service.